wangj90/aspire/README.md

 .NET Aspire helps with:

-[Orchestration](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview?#orchestration): .NET Aspire provides features for running and connecting multi-project applications and their dependencies.
+- [Orchestration](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview?#orchestration): .NET Aspire provides features for running and connecting multi-project applications and their dependencies.

-[Components](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview?#net-aspire-components): .NET Aspire components are NuGet packages for commonly used services, such as Redis or Postgres, with standardized interfaces ensuring they connect consistently and seamlessly with your app.
+- [Integrations](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview?#net-aspire-integrations): .NET Aspire integrations are NuGet packages for commonly used services, such as Redis or Postgres, with standardized interfaces ensuring they connect consistently and seamlessly with your app.

-[Tooling](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview?#project-templates-and-tooling): .NET Aspire comes with project templates and tooling experiences for Visual Studio and the dotnet CLI which help you create and interact with .NET Aspire apps.
+- [Tooling](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview?#project-templates-and-tooling): .NET Aspire comes with project templates and tooling experiences for Visual Studio and the dotnet CLI which help you create and interact with .NET Aspire apps.

 To learn more, read the full [.NET Aspire overview and documentation](https://learn.microsoft.com/dotnet/aspire/).
 Samples are available in the [.NET Aspire samples repository](https://github.com/dotnet/aspire-samples).
 You can find the eShop sample [here](https://github.com/dotnet/eshop) and the Azure version [here](https://github.com/Azure-Samples/eShopOnAzure).